palewire/django-postgres-copy/docs/index.rst

         def handle(self, *args, **kwargs):
             # Since the CSV headers match the model fields,
-            # you only need to provide the file's path
+            # you only need to provide the file's path (or a Python file object)
             insert_count = Person.objects.from_csv('/path/to/my/import.csv')
             print "{} records inserted".format(insert_count)